Women's International Zionist Organization: History

 WIZO was founded in England on 7 July 1920 by Rebecca Sieff, Vera Weizmann (wife of Israel's first president, Chaim Weizmann), Edith Eder, Romana Goodman, and Henrietta Irwell to provide community services for the residents of Mandatory Palestine.
 Among WIZO's early social welfare projects in Mandatory Palestine were the establishment of Tipat Halav well-baby clinics and clothing distribution centers, many of which are still in operation today.
 WIZO opened the country's first day care center in Tel Aviv in 1927.

 WIZO branches opened across Europe, such as that run by Julia Batino in Macedonia, but many were closed down in the wake of Nazi occupation and the Holocaust.
 Branches in Latin America continued to operate during the war.

 In 1949, after the establishment of the State of Israel, WIZO moved its headquarters to Israel and Sieff became president of the world WIZO organization.
-In 1966 Sieff died, she was replaced by Rosa Ginossar, who had been acting President since 1963.
+After Sieff died in 1966, she was replaced by Rosa Ginossar, who had been acting President since 1963.
 Other past presidents include Raya Jaglom and Michal Har'el, former Miss Israel and wife of Israeli politician Yitzhak Moda'i.

 Presidents Evelyn Sommer (WIZO) and Ilana Ben Ami (WIZO Israel) tried to negotiate with Mexican president Luis Echeverría in 1975 to dissuade him from condemning Zionism as racism during the World Conference on Women in Mexico.
-Despite Echeverría's promises, UN General Assembly, after the impulse of Arab countries and the support of the Non-Aligned Movement countries and the Soviet bloc, adopted Resolution 3379 against Zionism.
+Despite Echeverría's promises, the United Nations General Assembly, after the impulse of Arab countries and the support of the Non-Aligned Movement countries and the Soviet bloc, adopted Resolution 3379 against Zionism.
 Almost 20 years passed before the UN Resolution 46/86 revoked the 1975 determination.

 In 2008, WIZO, together with two other women's organizations, received the Israel Prize for its lifetime achievements and special contribution to society and the State of Israel.